Use cases

 Availability and unavailability

-Recurring availability, one-off absences, and substitution readiness are part of the teacher profile.
-The solver and the daily change workflow both read from the same data.
+Recurring availability, one-off absence notes, and substitution readiness stay with the teacher record, so planning and daily-change work read the same source.

 Skills and eligibility